 |Our attendance is improving year on year.|

-Attendance at Trinity All Saints has been improving over the last 5 years.
+Attendance at Trinity All Saints has been improving year on year.

 EVERY SCHOOL DAY COUNTS